 Clicking in knees may also occur after knee surgeries, because the muscles surrounding the knee are not as strong as before due to bedrest.
 This difference in muscle strength may cause misalignment issues that cause knee clicking.
 Luckily, this typically goes away as knee strength returns.
 Be sure to consult with your doctor and physical therapist for suggestions on how to best heal after a knee surgery.

-Treatment for Knee Clicking
+What to do for Knee Clicking

 The first step in treating a clicking knee is to consult with your doctor, especially if the knee clicking is accompanied by knee pain.
 If your knee is clicking and you are concerned but not in pain, then it may be wise to visit the doctor anyway, or bring it up at your next general appointment.